 A painted strip of canvas stands in for the actual shipwreck site, but it is easy for students to envision an intact shipwreck filled with artifacts from centuries past.
 Each student has a role, and the team works together to discover the mysteries that this time capsule holds.
 By putting archaeological techniques into practice, these students advance their math, science, and problem solving skills, as well as delve into historic research.
 Through simulated archaeological and historic research, students solve the mysteries surrounding the wreck site: What ship is it?
 Who sailed her?
 How did she sink?
 What role did she play in our maritime heritage?

 This maritime heritage-based lesson plan generates excitement among students and peaks their curiosity about the people who lived and worked along our coasts and the events that shaped who we are today.
 Activities like this offer experiences and information that help make the past real for participants.

 The following links are downloadable pdfs for the lesson plan Mock Shipwreck: A Lesson in Maritime Archaeology.
-This lesson was developed by educators from the National Marine Sanctuary Program to be used in settings for both formal and informal education.
+This lesson was developed by educators from the NOAA Office of National Marine Sanctuaries to be used in both formal and informal education settings.